Race and sexuality: Black men

 "Big black cock", usually shortened to "BBC", is a sexual slang and genre of ethnic pornography, that focuses on Black men with large penises.
 The stereotype of larger penis size in black men has been subjected to scientific scrutiny.
 There is no scientific background to support the alleged 'oversized' penis in black people.
-The theme is found in both straight and gay pornography.

 In a 2009 study, a small subset of white female online daters were found to exclusively prefer only black men.
 White women were found to be 7 times more likely than white men to have an exclusive preference for blacks, while they were 11 times more likely than white men to reject Asians as partners.
 White women who described their body type as "thick, voluptuous, a few extra pounds, or large" were more likely to prefer only black men, and white women with slimmer body types were 7 times more likely to exclude them.
 White women with a height preference were more likely to exclude Asian men and over 8 times as likely to prefer only black men, possibly suggesting that black men are desired because they are perceived as possessing more physically masculine traits such as a tall stature.
 The authors suggested that White men may be more likely to prefer Asian women due to stereotypes that they embody "perfect womanhood and exotic femininity".
-Followup studies by Feliciano, et al. have largely replicated these results.
+Follow-up studies by Feliciano et al. have largely replicated these results.

-In a 2012 study where 20 women were polled, black men were shown to be perceived as more attractive than White or East Asian males.
+In a 2012 study where 20 women were polled, black men's faces were shown to be perceived as more attractive than White or East Asian males.
 In dating apps, however, white female online daters, as well as other female online daters from other races, generally possess a preference for white men.

+The word "Jomok", a portmanteau of the words joke and homok (Indonesian slang for homosexual), was coined as a term referring to an Indonesian internet subculture that emerged in 2023 and is characterized by the generation of online content using gay pornography videos featuring black men presented in recontextualized situations that audiences may perceive to be humorous.
+An article published by the Center for Digital Society criticized this culture as a "pattern of over-sexualization and digital shaming" that promotes homophobia and racism by degrading and ridiculing stereotypes of black men to make audiences feel superior over the minorities featured in the videos.

 Jewish women

 In the Middle Ages, a literary trope emerged of Jewish women seducing Christian men.
 Stories of medieval rulers having affairs with Jewish women became used to explain how various kingships related Jews and Judaism.
 Jewish women as a love interest for Christian men became popular in 19th century Western European literature, and became known as La Belle Juive.
 The trope frequently depicted Jewish women as hypersexual.
-A contemporary version of trope characterizes Jewish women as masculine and having large sexual appetites.
+A contemporary version of the trope characterizes Jewish women as masculine and having large sexual appetites.
 Modern media often merges this characterization of Jewish women with the Jewish American Princess stereotype.